 7. Malkhut: Majesty, God’s Earthly Realm

 Leviticus 25 teaches us about sabbatical years and jubilee.
 These things were all about business, income, and compassion for the less-fortunate.
-Sabbatical years and jubilees were good news for the poor, and I were to say this in Hebrew, I would not use הודעה תובה/oda’a Tova for the expression “good news”, but בשורה/ Besora to say which has to do with the Good News of the coming of the Kingdom of God on earth.
+Sabbatical years and jubilees were good news for the poor, and if I were to say this in Hebrew, I would not use הודעה תובה/oda’a Tova for the expression “good news”, but בשורה/ Besora, which has to do with the Good News of the coming of the Kingdom of God on earth.

 What I see in the economic system of Leviticus 25 is a system where every once in a while the whole economic system reboots thus providing a way for the poor to catch up.
-In this system, the rich never get too rich so he forgets God,and the poor never gets too old so He curses his creator.
+In this system, the rich never get too rich so he forgets God, and the poor never gets too poor so He curses his creator.

 [God,] I have asked two things of you; don't deny them to me as long as I live --keep falsehood and futility far from me, and give me neither poverty nor wealth.
 Yes, provide just the food I need today; for if I have too much, I might deny you and say, "Who is Adonai?"
 And if I am poor, I might steal and thus profane the name of my God.
 (Pro 30:7-9 CJB)